Consent for sensitive personal data processing

 UWE Bristol's Student Support and Wellbeing Service (SSW) may need to request your permission to let us share your personal data in relation to Disabled Students' Allowance (DSA) funded Non-Medical Helper Support.
 This page explains sensitive personal data processing consent.

-The information that we are proposing to share with the auditor is a copy of documentation such as your timesheet and the invoice to the funding body for the delivery of your Non-Medical Helper support.
-As you will be aware, this includes the following information about you:
+The information that the provider is proposing to transfer to the Auditor is a copy of your DSA2 letter, study work plan, or other relevant information contained within your student record.
+As you will be aware, this includes the following Personal Data about you:

-As the proposed sharing/transfer includes sensitive personal data (in this instance, disability-related information about you), we require your consent before we are legally permitted to provide the auditor with your information, if selected as a student sample.
+As the proposed transfer includes sensitive personal data (in this instance, health information about you), we require your consent before we are legally permitted to provide the Auditor with your sensitive personal data (but not other types of personal data), if selected as a student sample.